JustinMonty20/wuul_blog/src/content/blog/CBHacking.md

 At this point you can do whatever it is you came here to do.
 For me, I was going to flash the firmware which would remove ChromeOS and make the machine like any regular run-of-the-mill laptop.

 How does one do that you ask?
 Beats me lol.
 However, Mrchromebox swoops in again with a [Firmware utility script](https://mrchromebox.tech/#fwscript).
 This script simplifies the common functions most users need when interfacing with the firmware on a ChromeOS device.
 To run the script here was the command from the docs and for my machine, I needed to run the script from #1 above since there they parched begin able to run it from the crosh shell which is option #2 above.
-It was late at night and I was ready to keep this moving so I followed the command in the ```chronos``` shell
+It was late at night and I was ready to keep this moving so I followed the command in the ```chronos``` shell.

 ```bash
 cd; curl -LO mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh